gerryw1389/gerryw1389.github.io/_posts/2020-06-07-python-intermediate-snippets.md

 ### Description:

-Here are some snippets I have been using lately:
+Here are some snippets I have been using lately.
+Latest versions of these will be maintained on my [Github](https://github.com/gerryw1389/python/tree/main/learning):

 ### To Resolve: